glouppe/info8010-deep-learning/lecture6.md

 .center.width-65[![](figures/lec6/yolo-model.png)]

-YOLO (You Only Look Once; Redmon et al, 2015) models detection as a regression problem.
+YOLO (Redmon et al, 2015) models detection as a regression problem.

 The image is divided into an $S\times S$ grid and for each grid cell predicts $B$ bounding boxes, confidence for those boxes, and $C$ class probabilities.
 These predictions are encoded as an $S \times S \times (5B + C)$ tensor.